3. Sections¶

 In addition to adding ordering requirements,

-indicates that the section contains metadata describing the referenced section.
+SHF_LINK_ORDERindicates that the section contains metadata describing the referenced section.
 When performing unused section elimination, the link editor should ensure that both the section and the referenced section are retained or discarded together.
-Furthermore, relocations from this section into the referenced section should not be taken as evidence that the referenced section should be retained.SHF_OS_NONCONFORMING
+Furthermore, relocations from this section into the referenced section should not be taken as evidence that the referenced section should be retained.SHF_OS_NONCONFORMINGThis section requires special OS-specific processing (beyond the standard linking rules) to avoid incorrect behavior.
+If this section has either an

-bits in the OS-specific ranges for those fields, and a link editor processing this section does not recognize those values, then the link editor should reject the object file containing this section with an error.SHF_GROUP
+sh_typevalue or containssh_flagsbits in the OS-specific ranges for those fields, and a link editor processing this section does not recognize those values, then the link editor should reject the object file containing this section with an error.SHF_GROUPThis section is a member (perhaps the only one) of a section group.
+The section must be referenced by a section of type

-This section holds Thread-Local Storage, meaning that each separate execution flow has its own distinct instance of this data.
+SHT_GROUP.
+TheSHF_GROUPflag may be set only for sections contained in relocatable objects (objects with the ELF headere_typemember set toET_REL).
+See below for further details.SHF_TLSThis section holds Thread-Local Storage, meaning that each separate execution flow has its own distinct instance of this data.
 Implementations need not support this flag.

-This flag identifies a section containing compressed data.
+SHF_COMPRESSEDThis flag identifies a section containing compressed data.
 In ET_EXEC and ET_DYN files, SHF_COMPRESSED cannot be used in conjunction with SHF_ALLOC.
 In addition, SHF_COMPRESSED cannot be applied to sections of type SHT_NOBITS.
 See Section 3.7, Compressed Sections, below.

-All bits included in this mask are reserved for operating system-specific semantics.
+SHF_MASKOSAll bits included in this mask are reserved for operating system-specific semantics.

-All bits included in this mask are reserved for processor-specific semantics.
+SHF_MASKPROCAll bits included in this mask are reserved for processor-specific semantics.
 If meanings are specified, the psABI supplement explains them.

 3.5.
 The sh_link and sh_info Fields¶